 Lactate Threshold, Second Ventilatory Threshold, Anaerobic Threshold, Critical Power, Critical Pace, Maximum Lactate Steady State, Lactate Balance Point.
 It is enough to know that all these terms roughly define the endurance limit: the effort level, pace, heart rate, and power that an athlete can sustain for 20 minutes to an hour (longer for the well trained).

-• It can be hard to find that inflection point in your data.
+- It can be hard to find that inflection point in your data.

-• The intensity stages are rather short so the effect you are seeing is transient.
+- The intensity stages are rather short so the effect you are seeing is transient.

-• It can be tough to collect good samples from an athlete in this stage of near exhaustion, as they are breathing hard and can be pretty sweaty and shaky.
+- It can be tough to collect good samples from an athlete in this stage of near exhaustion, as they are breathing hard and can be pretty sweaty and shaky.

-I much prefer a DIY AnT field test (or one done on a treadmill), where the athlete essentially does a time trial at their maximum sustainable effort.
+It would be a good idea to calibrate your findings with a DIY AnT field test (or one done on a treadmill), where the athlete essentially does a time trial at their maximum sustainable effort.
 The average heart rate in this test is the athlete’s maximum sustainable (endurance limit) effort.
 At Uphill Athlete, we use this to define the top of Zone 3.
 Note that less fit athletes will need to use 20- or 30-minute efforts, while very fit ones should go for 60 minutes.
 This is because the less fit will succumb to local muscular fatigue, causing them to prematurely slow (which will result in a lower heart rate).

 Interpreting the Results of Your Blood Lactate Test

 It is important to keep in mind as you review these examples that the heart rates along the x-axis will vary (sometimes greatly) between athletes.
 This is because people often have different maximum and resting heart rates.
-One person may have a resting heart rate of 40 and a maximum of 170 while his training buddy with the same performance in races might have a resting heart rate of 55 and a max of 200.
+One person may have a resting heart rate of 40 and a maximum of 170 while their training buddy with the same performance in races might have a resting heart rate of 55 and a max of 200.
 The shape of the curve relative to the heart rates is what is important.
 After all, the reason you are doing this test is to get an individual heart rate versus lactate curve.

-Sample Results: An Athlete with Aerobic Deficiency Syndrome
+Sample Results: An Athlete with Aerobic Deficiency

 Test #1